thespcrewroy/SoftwareEngineeringTutorials/README.md

     * **Jest:** a JavaScript testing framework commonly used for testing React applications and other frontend or backend code.
     * **Cypress:** an end-to-end testing framework for web applications that enables automated browser testing with real-time debugging
     * **TestFlight:** an Apple platform used to distribute and beta test mobile iOS, iPadOS, watchOS, and tvOS applications before release
+    * **SonarQube:** code quality and security analysis platform that detects bugs, vulnerabilities, and maintainability issues
 * **Continuous Integration and Continuous Deployment (CI/CD):** automates code integration, testing, and deployment
     * **GitHub Actions:** CI/CD automation platform within GitHub used to build, test, and deploy code through customizable workflows
     * **GitLab:**  provides Git repository hosting, version control, CI/CD pipelines, and tools for software development collaboration